MailTape/MailTape-v1/_posts/2014-09-21-Harleighblu.md

 ---

 <p id="introduction">
-This morning, we're back and with a lady: please welcome Harleighblu.</p>
+This morning, we're back and with a lady: please welcome [Harleighblu Soundcloud'](https://soundcloud.com/harleighblu).</p>

 # Soul Vibes

-Chillwave music has pretty popular for many years now, but new talented producers continue to pop up all around the globe.
-[LUUUL](https://soundcloud.com/luuul "LUUUL Soundcloud") is definitely one of the most promising one.
-His music has everything to make you dream and make our existences worth livin’.
+[Harleighblu Facebook'](https://www.facebook.com/HarleighbluOfficial) was raised with soul and rare grooves in the feeding bottle.
+That's maybe what explain the fact that she've been very talented from a very young age.
+Now on Tru Thoughts, the [Harleighblu's Tru Thoughts Page](http://www.tru-thoughts.co.uk/artists/harleighblu) delights us with her punchy and sometimes more introverts songs.
+Hope you'll enjoy.

 # Her morning inspiration